 But what if it's not working?
 What are some common causes of FaceTime not working?

-There are a few reasons the FaceTime icon might not light up as active or show up as an option when you make a call.
+There are a few reasons the FaceTime button might not light up as active or show up as an option when you make a call.

-- FaceTime has to be turned on - In order to use FaceTime it must be enabled.
+- FaceTime has to be turned on - In order to use FaceTime it must be enabled (If you turned it on when you set up your device, you shouldn't need to worry about this, but if FaceTime isn't working, check this setting).
 Do this by tapping the Settings app.
-Scroll down to Phone and tap it (in iOS 5, Facetime has its own item; tap that).
-Slide the FaceTime slider to On.
+Scroll down to FaceTime (or Phone in iOS 4).
+Slide the FaceTime slider to On/Green.

-- Facetime calls have to be on WiFi – AT&T and Verizon do not currently allow FaceTime calls over their networks (presumably because a video call would require a lot of bandwidth and, as we know, AT&T's got something of a bandwidth shortage).
-If you're not connected to a WiFi network when you place the call, you won't be able to use FaceTime.
-Summer/Fall 2012 Update: This is not true if you're running iOS 6.
-Starting with iOS 6, FaceTime works on 3G/4G, too.
+- FaceTime calls have to be on Wi-Fi – Summer/Fall 2012 Update: This is not true if you're running iOS 6 or higher.
+Starting with iOS 6, FaceTime works on 3G/4G, too, assuming your carrier supports it.
+Some phone carriers do not currently allow FaceTime calls over their networks (presumably because a video call would require a lot of bandwidth and, as we know, AT&T's got something of a bandwidth shortage).
+If you're not connected to a Wi-Fi network when you place the call, you won't be able to use FaceTime.

 - Calls must be between two compatible devices – If you're calling someone on an older iPhone or other kind of cell phone, you won't see the FaceTime icon.
-Only iPhone 4, 4th generation iPod touch, iPad 2, and Mac OS X users can place and receive FaceTime calls, since those models have a user-facing camera to allow the person you're calling to see you and run the correct software.
+The person you're calling needs to have an iPhone 4 or higher, a 4th generation iPod touch or newer, an iPad 2 or newer, or a modern Mac in order to use FaceTime, since those models have a user-facing camera to allow the person you're calling to see you and run the correct software.

-If you meet those requirements on your call, you should be able to have a video call in no time.
-If not, you may have other issues with your phone or network connection that need to be investigated.
+If you meet these requirements, you should be able to have a video call in no time.
+If you meet the requirements and none of these steps help, you may have other issues with your phone or network connection that need to be investigated.